t-murash/LAMMPS-UEFEX/examples/README.md

 ## Elongational viscosity
 First, install `numpy`, `scipy`, `pandas`, and `gnuplot`.

-Then, run the following commands.
+Then, execute the following commands.
 ```
 mpirun ./lmp -in in.uefex
 python smooth.py